Critics' Choice Movie Award for Best Actor

 The Critics' Choice Movie Award for Best Actor is an award given out at the annual Critics' Choice Movie Awards.
 The awards are presented by the Critics Choice Association (CCA) and was first presented in 1995.
 There were no official nominees announced until 2001.
 Actors Russell Crowe and Daniel Day-Lewis hold the record for most wins in this category with three victories each, followed by Jack Nicholson and Sean Penn with two wins each.

-This is the main Best Actor award for leading performances by an actor.
+This is the main Critics' Choice Movie Award category for leading performances by a male actor.
 Previously, two other genre-specific categories were presented: Best Actor in a Comedy (2012–2019) and Best Actor in an Action Movie (2012–2016).

-For the Supporting Actor category, see Critics' Choice Movie Award for Best Supporting Actor.
+Currently, another subsidiary, the Critics' Choice Super Awards, presents awards to actors for genre-specific roles (horror, science fiction/fantasy, action, and superhero).
+For Critics' Choice Awards for lead performances by male actors in television, see Critics' Choice Television Award for Best Actor in a Comedy, Drama or Limited Series or Movie Made for Television.